Golf: Rose out for two months for 'rest and recovery'

-LONDON Olympic champion Justin Rose is taking an eight-week break from competitive golf "for rest and recovery" following a hectic 2016 campaign.
+LONDON (Reuters) - Olympic champion Justin Rose is taking an eight-week break from competitive golf "for rest and recovery" following a hectic 2016 campaign.

 The world number 11 from England said on his Twitter feed on Wednesday that he had not yet fully recovered from the back problem he suffered during the Players Championship in Florida in May.